cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 This information is gathered by the plugin from the following sources, each source possibly partially or completely overriding values gathered from previous ones:

-  1. Environment variables for each of the configuration parameters.
+  * Environment variables for each of the configuration parameters.
-  2. JSON file at `~/openstack_config.json`, or at a path specified by the value of an environment variable named `OPENSTACK_CONFIG_PATH`.
+  * JSON file at `~/openstack_config.json`, or at a path specified by the value of an environment variable named `OPENSTACK_CONFIG_PATH`.
-  3. Values specified in the `openstack_config` property for the node related to the operation that is currently being executed.
+  * Values specified in the `openstack_config` property for the node related to the operation that is currently being executed.
 (In the case of relationship operations, the `openstack_config` property of either the *source* or *target* nodes is used if available, with the *source* node instance taking precedence).
-  4. Values specified in the `openstack_config` runtime property for the node instance related to the operation that is currently being executed.
+  * Values specified in the `openstack_config` runtime property for the node instance related to the operation that is currently being executed.
 (In the case of relationship operations, the `openstack_config` property of either the *source* or *target* node instances aree used if available, with the *source* node instance taking precedence).
-  5. Values specified in the `openstack_config` operation input.
+  * Values specified in the `openstack_config` operation input.

-The structure of the JSON file in section (2), and of the `openstack_config` property in sections (3) and (4), is as follows:
+The structure of the JSON file mentioned in the second bullet, and of the `openstack_config` property in the third and fourth bullets, is as follows:

 {{< gsHighlight  json  >}}
 {